 How do I become a chaperone?

 In order to become a licensed chaperone you will need to apply with your local council, who will charge around £9 for your DBS check; this is a fee which is covered by the volunteer themselves.
-This process can take up to 4 months to complete and so we would encourage anybody who would like to volunteer as a licensed chaperone to get this process started by the end of November 2022 ahead of our April 2023 Work in progress.
+This process can take up to 3 months to complete and so we would encourage anybody who would like to volunteer as a licensed chaperone to get this process started by the end of December 2022 ahead of our April 2023 Work in Progress.

-No other adults are allowed backstage at any point, this is a legal requirement; if we have an inspection and the above has not been followed the show will be closed down.
+No other adults are allowed backstage at any point, this is a legal requirement and theatre policy.

 To get this process started please click on your local council below: